MartinPacker/Db2-DDF-Analysis-Tool/README.md

 ### Sample Reporting jobs

-#### SSIDCORR

-This is a two step SORT job, showing many of the most useful techniques.
-It comprises two steps:

-1. SUMSSIDS - Producing a list of Db2 subsystem IDs
-1. SUMCORRS - Producting a list of Db2 correlation IDs

-The output from this will be two Comma-Separated-Value (CSV) members of the reporting data set - SUMSSIDS and SUMCORRS.
-A reasonable step would be to download these and import them into a spreadsheet, where you could sort them on a number of columns and report on them.
-(This repository doesn't currently contain any workstation code.)

-One technique of note is to concatenate further symbols to the SYMNAMES DD.
-The symbols beginning with `_` are as a result of the INREC statement.
-To make this work you need to have a `POSITION,1` statement before these symbols.

 #### BYMINUTE

 This is a single-step job, showing how you can report down at the one minute level.
 Arbitrary / short time granularity is one of the key benefits of Db2 DDF Analysis Tool.